sentry-demos/android/README.md

 4. Put your Sentry DSN key in `AndroidManifest.xml` and your 'project' name in the Makefile

+5. For Performance Demo: Configure your GCP tool store domain in the `toolstore.domain` attribute in `AndroidManifest.xml`

-5. Put your AUTH Token and project name in sentry.properties
+6. Put your AUTH Token and project name in sentry.properties

-6. `make all`
+7. `make all`

-7. Android Studio install Android NDK in Preferences > System & Behavior > System Settings > Android SDK > SDK Tools > and install the following:
+8. Android Studio install Android NDK in Preferences > System & Behavior > System Settings > Android SDK > SDK Tools > and install the following:
 ![AndroidTools](screenshots/android-tools.png)

 ![gif](screenshots/debug-information-files-settings.png)